Variations of Interstellar Gas-to-Dust Ratios at High Galactic Latitudes

 However, recent estimates of the gas-to-dust ratio at high Galactic latitudes find 35--45\% higher values, using $N_{\rm HI}$ from 21-cm emission and $E(B-V)$ inferred from modeling far-infrared (FIR) emission as a tracer of the dust column.
-Elevated ratios above the disk plane would be expected, as dust settles to the disk or is elevated into the halo.
+Elevated ratios above the disk plane might be expected, as dust settles gravitationally to the disk or is blown into the low halo, where it can be sputtered by hot gas.
 Reductions in grain abundance can also result from lower gas metallicities and grain disruption in shocks.
 In the radio/FIR method, values of $E(B-V)$ were taken from two studies (Schlegel \etal\ 1998 and Schlafly \& Finkbeiner 2011) hereafter denoted SFD98 and SF11 and available on the IPAC/IRSA reddening website\footnote{\url {https://irsa.ipac.caltech.edu/applications/DUST/docs/background.html}}.
-In sight lines at latitudes $|b| > 20^{\circ}$ and low reddening, $0.015 < E(B-V) < 0.075$, Liszt (2014a,b) found a mean ratio \Ratio\ = 8.3, with \HI\ from the Leiden-Argentina-Bonn (LAB) survey (Kalberla \etal\ 1995) at $36'$ resolution and $E(B-V)$ from SFD98.
-Lenz \etal\ (2017) found a mean ratio of 8.8, with \HI\ from the HI4PI survey (HI4PI Collaboration \etal\ 2016) at $16'$ resolution and $E(B-V)$ from SFD98.
+In sight lines at latitudes $|b| > 20^{\circ}$ and low reddening, $0.015 < E(B-V) < 0.075$, Liszt (2014a,b) found a mean ratio $N_{\rm HI}/E(B-V) = 8.3$, with \HI\ from the Leiden-Argentina-Bonn (LAB) survey (Kalberla \etal\ 1995) at $36'$ resolution and $E(B-V)$ from SFD98.
+Lenz \etal\ (2017) found a mean ratio of 8.8, using \HI\ from the HI4PI survey (HI4PI Collaboration \etal\ 2016) at $16'$ resolution and $E(B-V)$ from SF11.
 They only considered atomic gas with $N_{\rm HI} < 4 \times 10^{20}~{\rm cm}^{-2}$ and local standard of rest velocities $|V_{\rm LSR}| < 90$~\kms.
-The difference between these ratios (8.3 and 8.8) likely results from different FIR calibrations.
-Other surveys of the high-latitude mean ratio include Nguyen \etal\ (2018), who found $9.14\pm1.6$ and Liszt \& Gerin (2023) who quoted 8.3.
+Lenz \etal\ (2017) noted that the values obtained with the SFD98 maps are somewhat higher than the 8.3 value obtained by Liszt (2014b), who did not use the 12\% SF11 correction to the SFD98 calibration.
+Liszt \& Gerin (2023) quoted a mean high-latitude ratio of 8.3.